murffious/FullStackMastery-Resources/README.md

 [7:21]
 https://www.sonarqube.org/ (edited)
 # FullStackMastery-Resources
-Learning how to program outside of school is increasingly common.
-A 2015 Stack Overflow (an online community of programmers) survey found 48 percent of respondents did not have a degree in computer science.
-1

-Althoff, Cory.
-The Self-Taught Programmer: The Definitive Guide to Programming Professionally (p.
-3).
-Triangle Connection LLC.
-Kindle Edition.

-Programming is writing instructions for a computer to execute.
-The instructions might tell the computer to print Hello, World!, scrape data from the Internet, or read the contents of a file and save them to a database.
-These instructions are called code.

-Althoff, Cory.
-The Self-Taught Programmer: The Definitive Guide to Programming Professionally (p.
-7).
-Triangle Connection LLC.
-Kindle Edition.
 OS Linux ubutu Apple Unix1970 windows

 What advantage does a bootcamp really give over self taught ?
 Should I do a bootcamp or self teach ?